 What are Other Ozonated Olive Oil Skin Benefits?

-Ozonated olive oil is a balm that can last for 10 years when kept refrigerated or about one year at room temperature.
-It is known to destroy bacteria, viruses, fungi, some parasites, venoms, and poisons through oxidation and helps stimulate new cell production through oxygenation.
+Ozonated olive oil is a balm that can last for eight to ten years when kept refrigerated or about one year at room temperature.
+It destroys bacteria, viruses, fungi, some parasites, venoms, and poisons through oxidation and helps stimulate new cell production through oxygenation.
 Doctors agree that ozonated oil speeds the postoperative healing process by improving blood flow, reducing inflammation, preventing infection, and reducing pain.

 Ozonated olive oil balm has been used for over 100 years to help with the following:

 How Is The Best Ozonated Olive Oil Made?